Mental Health Facilities Newburyport, MA

 Anna Jaques Hospital Two North

 Anna Jaques Hospital Two North is a mental health clinic in Newburyport, Massachusetts, located at 25 Highland Avenue, 1950.
 Anna Jaques Hospital Two North offers hospital inpatient treatment.
-Anna Jaques Hospital Two North provides activity therapy, cognitive behavioral therapy and dialectical behavior therapy to young adults, seniors 65 or older and adults.
-Anna Jaques Hospital Two North also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Some other services provided by Anna Jaques Hospital Two North include education services, illness management and recovery and diet and exercise counseling.
+Anna Jaques Hospital Two North provides electroconvulsive therapy, group therapy and psychotropic medication to seniors 65 or older, young adults and adults.
+Anna Jaques Hospital Two North also supports people requiring dual diagnosis treatment and people with serious mental illness.
+Some other services provided by Anna Jaques Hospital Two North include illness management and recovery, education services and case management.

 Learn More